rstms/alpine-awscli2/README.md

 configuration, unmodified AWS sources build and install without issue using just the standard Python tools on Alpine.

+For our uses, the software seems to be performing correctly.
+As time permits, we intend to utilize the test suite to verify complete functionality of the program.
+Careful study is required to determine if any tests make use of private AWS resources.
+(Help would be welcome here!)

 The dockerhub image provides a minimal configuration single command installation.
 This workaround respects the PyPi license terms, which disallow distribution of unmodified clones of a project's packages when the owner has chosen not to publish